6du-host/umbrella/documentation.md

 ### Parameters

-`filter`: a string containing a selector that nodes must pass or a function that return a boolean.
+`filter`: a string containing a selector that _ must pass or a function that return a boolean.
 See [.filter()](#filter) for a better explanation

 ### Return

-An instance of Umbrella with the new children as nodes
+An instance of Umbrella with the new children as _